Renseignements en français

 How to Get Started

-1. Determine the child care need in your community and know what other learning and care services already exist.
+1. Determine the child care need in your community and understand what other early learning and care services already exist.
+You may wish to use the Survey of Need for Child Care Services to assist you.

-3. Complete and submit your Community Needs Assessment form to the Program Manager for your region.
-This form identifies the child care needs of your community.
+4. Complete and submit your Community Needs Assessment form to the Program Manager for your region.
+You may also include letters of support from your community, a business plan and budget.

 What Happens Once You Have Applied

-Not all proposals can be approved when funding for spaces becomes available.
-Requests with the potential to provide quality service and become operational within a reasonable time frame may be considered for approval.
-Others will remain on the space development request list for future consideration.
+Proposals with the potential to provide quality service and become operational within a reasonable time frame within a community that has a high need for child care may be considered for approval.

 For more information, please contact the Early Learning and Child Care (ELCC) Service Delivery office nearest you: